usnistgov/BaselineDeepLearningRadarDetectors/README.md

-# A Tutorial on Generating RF Datasets for Training and Testing Baseline Deep Learning Detectors: Radar Detection in the 3.5 GHz CBRS Band
+# Baseline Deep Learning Detectors for Radar Detection in the 3.5 GHz CBRS Band
 ---
 ## The Goal of this project is